abdishakurali/garaad/src/types/diagramatics.md

 let pentagon = regular_polygon(5,10);
 draw(pentagon.debug());
-You can access the special points of the bounding box using Diagram.get_anchor Diagram.get_anchor ( anchor  :  string )  :  Diagram
+Adiga can access the special points of the bounding box using Diagram.get_anchor Diagram.get_anchor ( anchor  :  string )  :  Diagram
 // anchors can be :
 // 'top-left', 'top-center', 'top-right',